iamsaief/fcc-web-dsign-projects/README.md

 # freeCodeCamp Responsive Web Design Projects
 Practical application of newly learnt skills to work!
-By working on projects I had the opportunity of applying all the skills, principles and concepts you have learnt so far HTML, CSS, Visual Design, Accessibility, etc.
+By working on projects I had the opportunity of applying all the skills, principles and concepts I have learnt so far HTML, CSS, Visual Design, Accessibility, etc.

 In this section I get the chance to: